Skip to main content

 Public benchmarkYes (reproducible)Internal claimsInternal claims

-(Locked numbers ship in CHANGELOG.public.md on each release; reproducible via bench/comparison/run.sh --tier1 --tools vulkro,bearer.)
+(Locked numbers ship in the public changelog on each release.
+You can reproduce them yourself with bench/comparison/run.sh --tier1 --tools vulkro,bearer.)

 The architectural distinction